ankeesler/snet/ARCH.md

 API
 ---
 The SNET RPC API can be found in protobuf/snet.proto.
-Essentially, a node on the network communicates in 2 ways with the service.
+Essentially, a node on the network communicates in 3 ways with the service.
+1. Init - the node initializes itself on the simulated medium.
-1. Tx - the node transmits some data to the service (i.e., the network medium).
+1. Tx   - the node transmits some data to the simulated medium.
-2. Rx - the node listens for data from the service (i.e., the network medium).
+2. Rx   - the node receives for data from the simulated medium.

 Here is a communication diagram for how clients communicate with the SNET service.